containers/youki/docs/doc-draft.md

 ### create container

-One thing to note is that in the end, container is just another process in Linux.
-It has specific/different control group, namespace, program executing in it can be given impression that is is running on a complete system, but on the host system's perspective, it is just another process, and has attributes such as pid, file descriptors, etc. associated with it like any other process.
+One thing to note is that in the end, a container is just another process in Linux, which has control groups, namespaces, pivot_root and other mechanisms applied to it.
+The program executing has the impression that is is running on a complete system, but from the host system's perspective, it is just another process, and has attributes such as pid, file descriptors, etc. associated with it like any other process.

-When given create command, Youki will load the specification, configuration, sockets etc., use clone syscall to create the container process (init process), applies the limits, namespaces, and etc. to the cloned container process.
+When given the create command, Youki will load the specification, configuration, sockets etc., use clone syscall to create the container process (init process), applies the limits, namespaces, and etc. to the cloned container process.
 The container process will wait on a unix domain socket before executing the command/program.

-The main youki process will setup pipes to communicate and syncronize with the intermediate and init process.
+The main youki process will setup pipes to communicate and synchronize with the intermediate and init process.
 The init process will notify the intermediate process, and then intermediate process to the main youki process that it is ready and start to wait on a unix domain socket.
 The youki process will then write the container state and exit.

 - [mio Token definition](https://docs.rs/mio/0.7.11/mio/struct.Token.html)
 - [oom-score-adj](https://dev.to/rrampage/surviving-the-linux-oom-killer-2ki9)